luisaferco/mobile-app-testing/README.md

 ```

-### Device setup🔧
+### Device setup 🔧
-- Physical devices: On your device, activate developer mode, and enable "USB Debugging".
+- Physical devices: On your device, activate developer mode, then enable "USB Debugging".
 - Emulated device:
   - Android
     Prerequisites: Android SDK installed.
-    > It is necessary to ensure that is enabled the 'Hypervisor' on your local enviroment, ([how to configure it](https://learn.microsoft.com/en-us/virtualization/hyper-v-on-windows/quick-start/enable-hyper-v))
+    > It is necessary to ensure that the 'Hypervisor' is enabled on your local environment, ([how to configure it](https://learn.microsoft.com/en-us/virtualization/hyper-v-on-windows/quick-start/enable-hyper-v))

     It is recommended to restart the computer before running an emulator in order for the changes to take effect.
-  - Create a Virtual Device (AVD) in Android Studio, more info [link](https://developer.android.com/studio/run/managing-avds?hl=es-419#createavd)
+  - Create a Virtual Device (AVD) in Android Studio, ([how to create it](https://developer.android.com/studio/run/managing-avds?hl=es-419#createavd))
   - Use `adb` command to install the .apk file on your emulated device

     > `install [option] <PATH>`